Skip to content

 A: Please submit your request at the Instructor Course Contact Form.
 You will receive additional details about the course.
 If, after reviewing them, you would like to be added to the early notification/wait list for the next course, there will be instructions in the details on how to do that.
 You will also receive announcements via Constant Contact about future courses.

-A: The course runs from 9:00 am to 5:00 pm Pacific Time for each of the 8 course days.
+The course runs from 9:00 am to approximately 5:00 pm Pacific Time for each of the 8 course days, with breaks and a lunch hour.

 You will also receive a comprehensive instructor manual with class curricula, handouts, etc.